Clearwell Castle: History

 The court was renamed Clearwell Castle in 1908.
 The first half of the 20th century saw the castle suffer a serious fire in 1930, and after the Second World War, the loss of its floors, roofs and many of its internal fittings and decorations prior to intended demolition.
 (Note: David Verey, in the first edition of his Gloucestershire Pevsner writes that, "between 1948 and 1954 the interior was largely ruined by speculators".)
 The castle was saved through its purchase in 1952 by Frank Yeates, son of a former gardener at the castle.
 Yeates and his family began a long restoration.

 In the 1970s the family ran a recording and rehearsal studios at Clearwell.
 Many major rock bands including Led Zeppelin, Deep Purple, Mott the Hoople, Black Sabbath, Bad Company, Queen and Whitesnake recorded at the castle.
 Black Sabbath started writing and recording their album Sabbath Bloody Sabbath when staying at the castle in 1973, and band member Tony Iommi claimed to have "definitely" seen a ghost in the building.
 In 1978, the members of Led Zeppelin reconvened at the castle after a period apart, and began writing and rehearsing what became their In Through the Out Door album.

 The Yeates family sold the castle in the 1980s.
 In 1994 it was bought by Richard Morley, a computer consultant, who ran it as a commune.
-Today, the castle operates as a wedding venue.
+The castle was subsequently bought by Harry Bramer and is run as a wedding venue.